TankerHQ/spec/concepts.md

 [Verification Key]: concepts.md#verification-key "An opaque token that allows creating new devices"
 [User Secret]: concepts.md#user-secret "A secret generated and stored on the application server that protects the local encrypted storage"
 [Secret Permanent Identity]: concepts.md#secret-permanent-identity "An opaque string containing private data about user's identity"
-[Public Permanent Identity]: concepts.md#public-permanent-identify "Generated from a Secret Permanent Identity - essentialy equivalent to a user ID"
+[Public Permanent Identity]: concepts.md#public-permanent-identity "Generated from a Secret Permanent Identity - essentialy equivalent to a user ID"
 [Secret Provisional Identity]: concepts.md#secret-provisional-identity "Same as Secret Permanent Identity, but for a user not registered on the Trustchain yet"
 [Public Provisional Identity]: concepts.md#public-provisional-identity "Same as Public Permanent Identity, but for a user not registered on the Trustchain yet"

-The *Tanker Core* SDK provides security based on the principle of separation of knowledge between the *Tanker server*, the *user* and the *application server*.
+*Tanker Core* provides security based on the principle of separation of knowledge between the *Tanker server*, the *user* and the *application server*.
-To establish trust between these actors and to enable sharing of encrypted *data* between *user*s, the *Tanker Core* SDK produces and uses cryptographic keys, IDs, and tokens.
+To establish trust between these actors and to enable sharing of encrypted *data* between *user*s, *Tanker Core* produces and uses cryptographic keys, IDs, and tokens.
 The following section describes these elements, how they are generated, used, and, when applicable, stored.

 It should be noted that they are only valid within a single *Trustchain*.